 Ecological component: Ecosystems consist of various non-living abiotic and living biotic components.
 The abiotic components of an ecosystem include various physical and chemical factors.

-Ecological integrity: a condition that is determined to be characteristic of a natural region and is likely to persist, including abiotic components and the composition and abundance of native species and biological communities, rates of change and supporting processes.

 Ecological resilience: The capacity of an ecosystem to respond to a perturbation or disturbance by resisting degradation and recovering quickly.

 Ecosystem: A dynamic complex of plant, animal and micro-organism communities and their non-living environment interacting as a functional unit.
 The concept is applicable at any scale, from the planet as an ecosystem to a microscopic colony of organisms and its immediate surroundings.